mamgad/DVBLab/course/modules/05_input_validation.md

 ## Practice Exercises

-1. **Amount Validation**
+1. **Amount Validation in Transactions**
-   - Implement decimal precision checks
+   - Test how the system handles negative transfer amounts
-   - Add range validation
+   - Attempt transfers exceeding reasonable limits to test range validation
-   - Handle currency conversion
+   - Document the validation gaps and propose fixes for proper amount validation

-   - Test edge cases
+2. **Transaction Input Sanitization**

-2. **Content Sanitization**
+   - Identify and exploit the SQL injection vulnerability in the transaction history feature
-   - Add HTML sanitization
+   - Test for XSS vulnerabilities in transaction descriptions and messages
-   - Implement email validation
+   - Analyze how special characters are handled in transaction data
-   - Create input filters
+   - Create a list of input sanitization improvements needed

-   - Test XSS prevention
+3. **User Input Validation**

-3. **File Upload Security**
+   - Test the system's handling of invalid user IDs in transfer requests
-   - Add file type validation
+   - Attempt self-transfers to identify missing validation checks
-   - Implement size limits
+   - Probe for race conditions in concurrent transfers
-   - Secure file naming
+   - Document all validation gaps found and their potential impact

-   - Test upload restrictions
+Practice these exercises in the test environment to understand input validation vulnerabilities and their mitigations.
+For each vulnerability found, assess its potential impact on the system and propose secure validation methods.

 ## Additional Resources